thematson/Responsive-Portfolio/README.md

-# Responsive-Portfolio
+# Basic-Portfolio
-this is a Responsive Portfolio... obviously
+Responive basic portfolio

+this will have the potfolio respond to different screen sizes.